Boiler Room Girls: Mary Jo Kopechne

-After graduating in the 1962 class of Caldwell College for Women, Mary Jo moved to Alabama where she taught at Montgomery Catholic School.
+After graduating in the 1962 class of Caldwell College for Women, Mary Jo Kopechne moved to Alabama where she taught at Montgomery Catholic School.
 She joined the staff of Senator George A. Smathers of Florida in 1963 as a secretary.
 One year later she became a speech writer for Joseph Dolan, one of Robert Kennedy's political advisors.
 After Robert Kennedy's assassination, she joined Matt Reese Associates.
 She became a member of Senator Edward Kennedy's office.
-After Chappaquiddick, reports of the incident captioned Mary as “Copachni” by the New Bedford Standard-Times, and “Palporki” by the FBI, and even “TED SAFE; BLONDE DIES” by another wire service.
+After Chappaquiddick, reports of the incident mis-named Kopechne as “Copachni” by the New Bedford Standard-Times, and “Palporki” by the FBI, and even “TED SAFE; BLONDE DIES” by another wire service.

 Mary Ellen Lyons

 Mary Ellen Lyons was a graduate of Regis College in Weston, Massachusetts.
 Her sister, Nance Lyons, worked on Robert Kennedy's campaign staff as well.
 She worked for State Senator Beryl Cohen of Massachusetts.